What is Corporate Finance?

 Dividend and Return on Capital Decisions

 In the former scenario, the corporate finance department may choose to preserve earnings.
-For future investments, acquisitions, or expansions after calculating a higher return rate on the investment than the cost of capital.
+For future investments, acquisitions, or expansions, after calculating a higher return rate on the investment than the cost of capital.

-In the opposite case, if that rate is not guaranteed, it could remain decided that it is time to distribute profits among shareholders.
+In the opposite case, if that rate is not guaranteed, it could be decided that it is time to distribute profits among shareholders.
 Either in the form of dividends or by repurchasing shares from their investors.